Philippines With Kids: Our Itinerary For Family Travel In The Philippines.

-There is plenty of chance to get away from the crowds.
-Plus, there are over 7000 islands in the Philippines; and that alone makes it sound appealing!
+So there is plenty of chance to get away from the crowds.

 Our travel itinerary in the Philippines with kids